jobinau/pg_gather/docs/params/max_connections.md

 # max_connection settings
-Avoid exceeding `max_connections` exceeding **10x** of the CPU count
+Avoid exceeding `max_connections` exceeding **10x** of the CPU count.

-## Problems of high number of connections
+## Problems with the high number of connections

-* Possibility of overloading and server become unresponsive / hang
+* Possibility of overloading and server becoming unresponsive / hang
-* DoS attacks : System becomes easy target
+* DoS attacks: System becomes an easy target
-* Lock Management overhead increases
+* Lock Management overhead increases.
 * Memory utilization (Practically 10-50MB usage per connection is common)
-* Snapshot overhead increases
+* Snapshot overhead increases.

-Overall poor performance, responsiveness and stability issuse are often reported with databases with high `max_connection` values
+Overall poor performance, responsiveness and stability issues are often reported with databases with high `max_connection` values.

 ## Best case benchmark result
- Even on a best case senario created using micro-benchmark, we could observe that the thoughput flattens as connections approches 10x of the CPU count
+Even in a best-case scenario created using a micro-benchmark, we can observe that the throughput flattens as connections approach 10x the CPU count.
  ![throughput](../images/throughput.png)
- But at the same time, the latency, the measure of responsiveness goes bad.
+ But at the same time, the latency - the measure of responsiveness goes terrible.
  ![latency](../images/latency.png)
-As the latency increases individual SQL statments takes longer time to complete. often resulting in complaints of poor performance from the database.
-If the latency increases a lot, may part of the systems becomes failing due to timeouts.
+As the latency increases, individual SQL statements take longer to complete, often resulting in poor performance complaints.
+If the latency increases significantly, some systems may fail due to timeouts.

 ## Key concepts to remember
-* Each client connection is one process in the database server
+* Each client connection is one process in the database server.
-* When client connection becomes active (some query to process) the corresponding process becomes runnable at the OS
+* When the client connection becomes active (some query to process), corresponding process becomes runnable at the OS
-* One CPU core can handle only 1 runable process at a time.
+* One CPU core can handle only one runable process at a time.
-  * That means, if there are N CPU cores, There will be only N running processes.
+  * That means that if there are N CPU cores, there will only be N running processes.
-* When Runable processes reaches the 5x-10x of the CPU count, Overall CPU utilization hits 100% .
+* When runable processes reach 5x-10x of the CPU count, overall CPU utilization can hit 100%.
-  * There is no benefit of pushing for more concurency if the CPU utilization is hits its maximum.
+  * There is no benefit of pushing for more concurrency if the CPU utilization hits its maximum.
-* Multi-tasking / Context switches by OS gives the preception of multiple processes running by preempting the process frequently
+* Multi-tasking / Context switches by OS gives the preception of multiple processes running by preempting the process frequently.
+But context switches comes with big cost
 * More runnable processes beyond the CPU counts results in processes waiting in scheduler queue for longer duration, which effectively results in poor performance.
-* Increases the processes more just increases the contention in the system.
+* Increase in number of processes more than what the system could hanlde, just increases the contention in the system.
-* PostgreSQL's supervisor process (so called postmaster) need to keep tab on each process it forked.
+* PostgreSQL's supervisor process (so-called postmaster) needs to keep a tab on each process it forked.
+As the process count increases, The work of postmaster become inreases.
- * As the process count increases, The work of postmaster become inreases to get snapshot of what’s visible/invisible, committed/uncommitted (aka, Transaction Isolation)
+* As the number of sessions increases its become more complex to get snapshot of what’s visible/invisible, committed/uncommitted (aka, Transaction Isolation)
- * It takes longer time to get  `GetSnapshotData()` as the work increases.
-This results in slow responce.
+* It takes a longer time to getGetSnapshotData() as the work increases.
+This results in slow response.
  * PostgreSQL processs caches the metadata accessed leading to incrased memory utilization over a time
  * Extension libraries will be loaded to the processes, which increases the memory footprint.